 His relation with Jewish religion was conflicted.
 In The Netherlands, de Haan first rejected from 1898 on the religion of his parents and returned to it around 1912.
 He became an orthodox Jew, as far as that is possible for a practicing pederast.
-In Jerusalem he lived in the old city, among orthodox Jews, renting a garden house from Adil's family, and was close to the Ashkenazi-Jewish community that had continued to live there in the Ottoman days.
+In Jerusalem he lived in the old city, among Arabs and orthodox Jews, renting a garden house from Adil's family, and was close to the Ashkenazi-Jewish community that had continued to live there during the days of the Ottomans.
 He found his friends and allies among the orthodox Jews.
-This community was critical of the secular position of zionism that supported the separation of church and state, and saw the Jewish community not as the religious community that took first place for the Ashkenazi.
-They had created their own organization Aguda in reaction to zionism.
-Because of their differences of opinion on state and religion they did not want to be subsumed under the zionist organizations that suggested to represent all the Jews, and were seen by the British colonial rulers as the sole representatives of the Jewish population of Palestine.
-As a translator, journalist and legal advisor de Haan would soon start to defend the orthodox cause against the zionists, also in Holland and England.
-He made clear there were more orthodox than zionist Jews in Palestine and the rest of the world.
-At this point in time, the last thing the zionists could deal with for the public eye in London was internal division.
-De Haan who hoped to bring together orthodox and zionist Jews and create bridges towards the Arab population, was instead being regarded by the zionists as a traitor of their cause.
-This aggravated when he met with and defended the orthodox position before the Hashemite king Hussein bin Ali and right-wing press-moguls from London such as Northcliffe and Beaverbrook.
+This community was critical of the secular position of Zionism that supported the separation of church and state, and saw the Jewish community not as the religious community that took precedence for the Ashkenazi.
+They had created their own organization Agudah in reaction to Zionism (Giebels 2014; Fontijn 2015).
+Because of their differences of opinion on state and religion they did not want to be subsumed under the Zionist organizations that claimed to represent all Jews, and were seen by the British colonial rulers as the sole representatives of the Jewish population of Palestine.

+As a translator, journalist and legal advisor, de Haan would soon start to defend the orthodox cause against the Zionists, also in Holland and England.
+He made clear there were more orthodox than Zionist Jews in Palestine and the rest of the world.
+At this point in time, the last thing the Zionists could deal with in the public eye in London was internal division.
+De Haan, who had hoped to bring together orthodox and Zionist Jews and create bridges towards the Arab population, was instead being regarded by the Zionists as a traitor of their cause.
+This escalated when he met with and defended the orthodox position before the Hashemite king Hussein bin Ali and right-wing press-moguls from London such as Alfred Harmsworth, Lord Northcliffe and Max Aitken, Lord Beaverbrook, owners of the Daily Mail and Daily Express, respectively.
 He also started to write for their newspapers.
-In 1922, the anger of the zionists reached such proportions that Jews would spit on him in the streets, and worse, would threaten to murder him.
-He was finally killed on June 30th 1924 by Awraham Tehomi (1903-1991), an immigrant from Russia.
-The zionists attributed the killing to the Arabs because of a boy-love affair, but only in 1985 the murderer came forward and told to have committed this crime for the Haganah with the approval of Yitzhak Ben-Zvi, its leader and later president of Israël.
-This political murder, the first by the Zionists of a Jew, did not bring a solution to the question of state and religion in the Jewish community and of relations between Arabs and Jews, in fact only aggravated the problems that continue to this day.
-And even today, orthodox Jews celebrate de Haan as one of their forerunners.
-16
+In 1922, the anger of the Zionists reached such proportions that Jews would spit on him in the streets, and worse, would threaten to murder him.
+He was finally killed on June 30, 1924 by Awraham Tehomi (1903-1991), an immigrant from Russia.
+The Zionists attributed the killing to Arab feelings of honor upset by a boy-love affair.
+Only in 1970 the names of the murderer and his accomplices became known.
+The murder was committed by the Haganah with the full approval of Yitzhak Ben-Zvi, its leader and later president of Israel, and his wife (Fontijn 2015: 546-555; Giebels 2014: 128).
+This political murder, the first by the Zionists of a Jew, did not bring a solution to the question of state and religion in the Jewish community and of relations between Arabs and Jews.
+In fact, it only aggravated the problems that continue to this day.
+Even today, orthodox Jews celebrate de Haan as one of their forerunners.